 - Participation in community-based research through the development of a community integration project

-- Completion of one 4 week elective in a rural community to develop a deeper understanding of rural practice and to assist in solidifying specialty selection
+- Completion of one 4 week elective in a rural community developing a deeper understanding of rural practice and assisting in solidifying specialty selection

 - Preparation for rural practice through ongoing clinical exposure

 - Development of strong, supportive relationships with a cohort of rural interested students